Tom Hamilton (musician)

-Thomas William Hamilton (born December 31, 1951) is an American musician and songwriter who serves as the bassist for the hard rock band Aerosmith.
+Thomas William Hamilton (born December 31, 1951) is an American musician and songwriter who serves as the bassist for the hard rock bands Aerosmith and Close Enemies.
 Hamilton has regularly co-written songs for Aerosmith, including two of the band's biggest successes: "Sweet Emotion" (1975) and "Janie's Got a Gun" (1989).
 Hamilton occasionally plays guitar (e.g. "Uncle Salty", "Sick as a Dog"), sings backing vocals (e.g. "Love in an Elevator") and on rare occasions, lead vocals ("Up On the Mountain").
 He was a 2001 inductee in the Rock and Roll Hall of Fame as a member of Aerosmith.

 Early years

-Thomas William Hamilton was born to George and Betty Hamilton in Colorado Springs, Colorado, who now live in Vero Beach, Florida.
+Hamilton was born to George and Betty Hamilton in Colorado Springs, Colorado.
 He has an older brother named Scott, an older sister named Perry, and a younger sister named Cecily.
-His father was in the United States Air Force and his mother was a housewife.
+His father was a United States Air Force pilot in World War II and his mother was a housewife.

-He first learned to play guitar from his brother, who received his first guitar when Tom was four years old.
-Hamilton first started playing guitar when his older brother Scott taught him his first chords at age 12.
-Tom switched to bass when he was 14 to join a local band because they had an open space at that position.
-Hamilton was in a few bands with soon-to-be Aerosmith guitarist Joe Perry and David "Pudge" Scott.
-One of the bands was simply called "The Jam Band" in 1968.
-It was at a Jam Band gig in summer 1970 at a place called "The Barn" in Sunapee, New Hampshire, that the Jam Band met Steven Tyler, and the four of them agreed to move to Boston to start a band (not yet named Aerosmith).
-Scott left the group shortly thereafter, being replaced by Tyler on drums.
-The three became a power trio with Hamilton on bass, Perry on guitar, and Tyler on drums and vocals.
-Then Ray Tabano joined and eventually Joey Kramer joined (who coined the name "Aerosmith") in replacing Tyler on drums so he could focus on vocals.
-Tabano was replaced by Brad Whitford and Aerosmith was born.
+Hamilton initially played guitar and was taught at age 12 by his older brother Scott.
+He switched to bass when he was 14 due to an open position in a local band.
+Later, Hamilton was in several bands with future Aerosmith guitarist Joe Perry and David "Pudge" Scott.
+One of the bands was simply called "The Jam Band."
+It was at a Jam Band gig in the summer of 1970 at a venue named "The Barn" in Sunapee, New Hampshire that the group met Steven Tyler.
+Next, the four of them agreed to move to Boston to start a band (not yet named Aerosmith).
+Scott left the group shortly thereafter and was replaced by Tyler on drums.
+The three became a power trio with Hamilton on bass, Perry on guitar, and Tyler doubling as both the vocalist and drummer.
+Guitarist Ray Tabano and drummer Joey Kramer would join shortly thereafter; Kramer replaced Tyler on drums so he could focus on vocals and also named the band "Aerosmith."
+Tabano would be replaced by Brad Whitford in 1971.